Information and resources for parents of children with diabetes.

 After-school Activity Considerations

-Inform appropriate school staff ( school nurse, principal, teachers, coaches, assistive personnel, and others) when the student plans to participate in before and after school-sponsored activities, so that health care coverage can be coordinated to ensure the health and safety of the student your student.
+Inform appropriate school staff ( school nurse, principal, teachers, coaches, assistive personnel, and others) when the student plans to participate in before and after school-sponsored activities to ensure the health and safety of your student.